atlassian/react-beautiful-dnd/docs/guides/how-we-detect-scroll-containers.md

 # How we detect scroll containers

+> Generally you will not need to read this guide 😊.
+Detection of scroll containers "should just work".
+However, if you are having issues with it you can dig more deeply into this guide 🕵️‍

 `react-beautiful-dnd` will automatically detect the scroll containers for your application when a drag is starting.
 It does this by looking at the computed `overflowX` and `overflowY` values of an element

 > Setting `overflow: value` will set the computed `overflow-x` and `overflow-y` to `value`